 3. Rest can be scheduled.

-If you wait to rest until you have time to rest, you’ll rarely rest.
+If you wait to rest until you have time to do so, you’ll rarely actually do it.
 You certainly won’t rest as much as you need to.
 As humans, especially in our culture, we are addicted to going and doing constantly.
 We can’t stop!

 There will always be something to do.
 There will always be another page or chapter to read, another assignment to complete, another project to work on.